-There was no license revenue or development revenue resulting from changes to estimated variable consideration in the current period relating to performance obligations satisfied or partially satisfied in previous periods for the year ended December 31, 2022.
+There was no license revenue or development revenue resulting from changes to estimated variable consideration in the current period relating to performance obligations satisfied or partially satisfied in previous periods for the year ended December 31, 2023 under the Astellas Japan Agreement.
 The Company does not expect material variable consideration from estimated future co-development billing beyond the development period in the transaction price related to the Astellas Japan Agreement.

-Amounts recognized as license revenue and development revenue under the Astellas Europe Agreement were as follows for the years ended December 31, 2022, 2021 and 2020 (in thousands):
+Amounts recognized as license revenue and development revenue under the Astellas Europe Agreement were as follows for the years ended December 31, 2023, 2022 and 2021 (in thousands):

-Ended December 3 ıber 31, Agreement Performance Obligation 2022 2021 2020 Astellas Europe Agreement License revenue \$ 22,590 \$ 108,434 \$ Development revenue \$ 9,624 \$ 21,679 \$ 17,954
+Years Ended December 31, Agreement Performance Obligation 2023 2022 2021 Astellas Europe Agreement License revenue \$ \$ 22,590 \$ 108,434 Development revenue \$ 6,452 \$ 9,624 \$ 21,679

-The transaction price related to consideration received through December 31, 2022 and accounts receivable has been allocated to each of the following performance obligations under the Astellas Europe Agreement, along with any associated deferred revenue as follows (in thousands):
+The transaction price related to consideration received through December 31, 2023 and accounts receivable has been allocated to each of the following performance obligations under the Astellas Europe Agreement, along with any associated deferred revenue as follows (in thousands):